dpshelio/dpshelio.github.io/_posts/2017/05/28/2017-05-28-fortran-in-scipy-or-the-bus-factor-in-some-python-projects.md

 code or tests?), etc.

 If we want to go into more detail we could look at:
+ - the lines of code instead of the number of files may be a better indicative,
  - the activity of these contributors to the project (are they still active?),
  - the files with other contributors where only formatting changes have be applied (I would have no idea how to test for that),